 After a short brainstorming, I decided to break the training into the following seven topics:

-- Agile Practices: Their first assignment was getting acquainted with the Agile methodologies (mainly XP our working process).
-For that, I asked them to read a couple of chapters from two books “The Art of Agile Development” and “Extreme Programming Explained.”
+- Agile Practices: Their first assignment was getting acquainted with the Agile methodologies (mainly XP, our working process).
+I asked them to read a couple of chapters from two books, “The Art of Agile Development” and “Extreme Programming Explained.”

 - Dev Tools: Configuring some dev tools on their machines was the second step.
-This involved the installation and configuration of Java, IntelliJ, Maven and Perforce.
-Some of those tools such as Perforce and Maven were relatively new to them; so they took some time to learn more about it.
+This involved installing and configuring Java, IntelliJ, Maven, and Perforce.
+Some of those tools, such as Perforce and Maven, were relatively new, so they took time to learn more about them.

 - Coffee Machine: The beauty of this problem, is that it simulates what happens in the life cycle of an agile project, such as: